 Intimacy is created when two souls manage to touch each other in a very unique way, going past the physical, connecting with the inner core of the other person.
 Of course this process can be uncomfortable, sometimes even painful, as it requires being able to lower our defenses in order for our partners to embrace all aspects of who we are or what we may consider our darkness…only then can a genuine loving relationship merge.
 Only then can we let go of our rigidity, giving way to show our partners all the treasures and wounds locked inside.

 Its hard to believe but a lot of relationships are built on superficial foundations.
 The number of years one is in a relationship or married are not a reflection of whether or not the other person actually knows who the real you is.
-Love is not something one discovers at a specific age, or within a certain amount of years of being married or within a relationship.
-Love is something which happens only when one is willing to show one’ self with all our “good” and “bad” sides.
-Love is realizing and understanding that no matter how painful the road of vulnerability may seem, it is worth exposing our core.
+Mature love is not something one discovers at a specific age, within a certain amount of years of being married or within a relationship.
+Mature love (or real love) takes place, only when one is willing to show self…“good” and “bad” sides.
+Mature love realizes and understands that no matter how painful the road of vulnerability may seem, it is worth the journey.

 Getting back to REAL TRUST.
-It is something that is going to take time, and the process to achieve it may be difficult to understand.
-This happens because of how foreign subconsciously it is for us to release our defense mechanisms.
+It is something that is going to take time and work because of how foreign subconsciously it is for us to release our defense mechanisms.
 These protective mechanisms will fall one by one, as they do real trust will start to develop.
 Both partners will learn no matter how hard times get, how angry and hurt they may feel from exposing their wounds, how confusing, how complex times may seem, at the end of the day their partner will be there to catch them.
-That is REAL TRUST, being able to show ourselves as we are, to do the work, to fight to rediscover the real us, to allow ourselves to shine, to learn to accept ourselves and to truly accept our partners for who they are…not the pretended fake “persona” but the real person behind the mask, the essence…THAT is true acceptance.
+That is REAL TRUST, being able to show ourselves as we are, to do the work, to fight to rediscover the real us, to allow ourselves to shine, to learn to accept ourselves and to truly accept our partners for who they are…not the pretend fake “persona” but the real person behind the mask, the essence…THAT is true acceptance.

-It is natural to have many concerns and to reject intimacy out of fear the other person may not be as vulnerable, may not show the same desire to be “open and raw”; however if we don’t risk showing the essence of who we are and what makes us, we may loose a great opportunity to connect with a special soul.
-Even if the other person is not ready, your willingness to be “open and raw” may encourage your partner to do the same, if nothing else you will have learn as well as have taught someone an entirely different way of being; a real way of being, that is what will make you unforgettable.
+It is natural to have many concerns and to reject intimacy out of fear the other person may not be as vulnerable or may not show the same desire to be “open and raw”; however, if we don’t risk showing our essence, we may lose a great opportunity to connect with a special soul.
+Even if the other person is not ready, your willingness to be “open and raw” may encourage your partner to do the same; if nothing else you will have taught someone an entirely different way of being, a real way of being, that is what will make you unforgettable.
 Pretending to be perfect is very cliché and easily forgettable as there are thousands of people willing to do the same.

-Being courageous and brave is showing ourselves for who we really are, our essence, no matter how weird, quirky, no matter how much it may rock the boat of others; it is choosing authenticity over acceptance.
-Only then your partner will truly know you for who you really are, and only then can you be sure he or she accepts you and is by your side because there is no other place they will rather be.
+Being courageous and brave is showing ourselves for who we really are, our essence; no matter how weird and quirky, no matter how much we may rock the boat; it is choosing authenticity over false acceptance.
+Only then your partner will truly know you for who you really are, and only then can you be sure he or she accepts you and is by your side because there is no other place they rather be.

 Loving ourselves will be key to accepting who we really are instead of giving in to a fake image because others expect it so.
-We all have different areas to work on when it comes to loving ourselves, but the most important one is the one that surrounds your essence.
-Yes you may have fears, but anything is surmountable in comparison to loosing who you are in exchange for temporary acceptance.
+When it comes to loving ourselves, we all have different areas to work on, but the most important one is the one that surrounds your essence.
+Yes you may have fears but anything is surmountable in comparison to losing who you are in exchange for temporary acceptance.
 Let’s stop connecting just our bodies and instead seek for an all encompassing connection of mind, soul, and body.
-Let us drop the armour of fake smiles, fake attitudes of kindness, fake images of perfection…drop the makeup not just on the outside but on the inside.
-(I am not saying give up on your feminity/masculinity, on the contrary, be feminine/masculine, dress up, use make up, dress up, but do so to the extent where your clothes and makeup don’t own you.
-Don’t let those things control you to the extent you may be afraid to show who you are without them).
+Let us drop the armor of fake smiles, fake attitudes of kindness, fake images of perfection…drop the elaborate makeup not just on the outside but on the inside.